djhmateer/djhmateer.github.io/_posts/2019-01-11-Learning Functional Programming in C Sharp.markdown

 - Safety (avoiding unnecessary side effects makes code easier to reason about)
 - Clarity (we spend more time maintaining and consuming existing code than writing new.
 Achieving clarity will become more natural)

 I have a tricky programming problem, which I've tried and the code is rapidly turning into complex unmaintainable spaghetti.
-So this is my reason.
+Am I saying that OO isn't up to the job?
+No. But:

+>I believe OO becomes cognitively very difficult when a project reaches a certain scale.
+Functional programming allows my brain to manage complexity much better." [source](https://news.ycombinator.com/item?id=13514037)

 As a side effect it has pushed my C# language skills and is thoroughly enjoyable!